4paradigm/OpenMLDB/docs/en/quickstart/openmldb_quickstart.md

 #### 3.3.7 Real-Time Feature Extraction

-Notice: Warning: According to the default deployment configuration, the http port for apiserver deployment is 9080.
+Notice: According to the default deployment configuration, the http port for apiserver deployment is 9080.

 Real-time online services can be provided through the following Web APIs: